buildbot/buildbot/master/docs/manual/cfg-builders.rst

     Deferred which should fire with the same results.

 ``locks``
-    This argument specifies a list of locks that apply to this builder; :ref:`Interlocks`.
+    This argument specifies a list of locks that apply to this builder; see :ref:`Interlocks`.

 ``env``
     A Builder may be given a dictionary of environment variables in this parameter.